telerik/ajax-docs/controls/window/getting-started/overview.md

 1. Set the **VisibleOnPageLoad** property to **True**.

-	>warning This property is used to make the example simpler.
+	>caution This property is used to make the example simpler.
 The [Opening from the server]({%slug window/troubleshooting/opening-from-the-server%}) help article explains how to open a RadWindow with server code in more detail, as well as the implications of the **VisibleOnPageLoad** property and when it should **not** be used.

 1. In the Navigation section, set the **NavigateUrl** property to **http://www.telerik.com**